SanthoshKumar211299/Callback-Hell-Task-New/README.md

 Constraints
 ------------
-.
-Do not use named functions
+x Do not use named functions

-.
-Do not use a set interval function.
+x Do not use a set interval function.

-.
-Do not use recursion.
+x Do not use recursion.

-.
-Do not use IIFEs & named functions.
+x Do not use IIFEs & named functions.

-.
-Do not use looping.
+x Do not use looping.

-.
-Use call back hell to deploy the timer.
+x Use call back hell to deploy the timer.

-.
-All JavaScript codes should be in a script file named script. js which has to be imported into your HTML page.
+x All JavaScript codes should be in a script file named script. js which has to be imported into your HTML page.